Newcastle Blue Star F.C.: History

 Formed in 1930 as Newcastle Blue Star, the club was entered into the Newcastle Business Houses League two years later.
 The club would play in this league for six seasons before moving onto the North East Amateur League.
 Spells in the Tyneside Amateur League and Northern Combination would follow.

 In 1973, under the name Blue Star Welfare, the club had advanced to the Wearside League.
 It was crowned champions during its first season in the league.
 It repeated the success in the 1975–76 season adding the championship to its name again.
-It also achieved victory in the FA Vase, beating Barton Rovers at Wembley 2–1.
+In 1978 the club marked its most notable achievement to date, winning the FA Vase, beating Barton Rovers 2-1 in the final at Wembley Stadium.

-By the 1979 season, the club was named simply Blue Star.
+By the 1979 season, the club had re-named as simply Blue Star.
 The early 1980s was a successful time for the club.
 It won the Wearside League in three consecutive seasons.
 Around this time it also reached the First Round proper of the FA Cup, knocked out by York City, losing 2–0 at Bootham Crescent.

-In 1992, a consortium placed a bid to buy cash-strapped Fourth Division side Maidstone United with the intention of moving it to the north-east and merging with Blue Star, thus giving Blue Star league football.
-The bid was turned down by Maidstone chairman Jim Thompson.
+In 1992, a consortium placed a pre-emptive bid to buy cash-strapped Fourth Division side Maidstone United with the intention of moving the club to the north-east and merging it with Blue Star, thus giving Blue Star League football.
+The bid was rejected by Maidstone chairman Jim Thompson.

 Northern League era

 The club entered into the Northern League Division Two for the 1985–86 season, emphatically winning it.
 It won 36 out of 38 games, only dropping points in two games (one a draw, the other a loss).
 Also in that season, the club scored a very high 133 goals.
 In 1986, the name was reverted to its original title of Newcastle Blue Star.

 Newcastle Blue Star had moved up to the Northern League Division One and came very close to winning it in 1987–88.
 By the early 1990s, the club had a slump in the league, finishing generally in the lower half of the table.
 From 1994 until 1998, the club was known as RTM Newcastle, soon changing it back to Newcastle Blue Star.

 The club was relegated to Division Two for the 1999–00 season, but bounced straight back up with a runners-up spot.
 Unable to regain the form of previous years, Newcastle spent three seasons in the lower regions of the table, the last of which was a bottom place finish and subsequent relegation.

 In 2004–05, Newcastle Blue Star was promoted into the Northern League Division One after ending the season in third place.
 Under the management of Eric Tait, Blue Star had a fantastic return to Division One, winning it for the first time and also completing the double by winning the Northern League Cup.
-Unfortunately for the club, it was not promoted because their Wheatsheaf Ground did not reach league standards.
+Unfortunately for the club, it was not promoted because their Wheatsheaf Ground did not meet required league standards.